sabrynkhatr696-design/MathQuizApp/README.md

 👉 https://mxxe2lj5epdg7ubza96q6s.streamlit.app

 📌 Note:
-If the app doesn’t load immediately, click on "Wake up / Get this app back up" and wait a few seconds ⏳ — it will run normally.
+The app may take a few seconds to start.
+Just click the blue button and it will load automatically ⏳
 ---

 ## 💡 Features